mth229/mth229.github.io/graphing.md

 ### For loops

-Next, for completeness, we mention two other means to generate vectors of numbers.
+Finally, for completeness, we mention another means to generate vectors of numbers that is more familiar to users of other computer languages.

 The `for` loop is a very common pattern in computer programming.
 For speed reasons, some languages (e.g.,